|Day 1||Arrive in Negombo||Negombo|

 Walk along the canals to reach a lagoon abundant with marine life.
 Fishermen have been harvesting lobsters, crabs, and prawns here for centuries.
 You can then take a stroll on the beach and stop by a lively and very photogenic fish market.

-The spectacular ancient city of Sigiriya is something out of a fairytale.
+The spectacular ancient city of Sigiriya is something out of a fairy tale.
 Sheer rock walls soaring 600 feet into the sky are topped by an ancient fortress that would be the envy of any monarch.
-This World Heritage Site, which translates as "Lion Rock", has a pair of gigantic lions paws carved into its bedrock.
+This World Heritage Site, which translates as "Lion Rock," has a pair of gigantic lion paws carved into its bedrock.
 The palace at the top was built in the 5th century by King Kashyapa and later converted into a Buddhist monastery.
 Numerous frescoes can be seen carved into the rock walls.
 Climb the steps to the top for stunning views of the forest below.

-The day begins with a 3 mile (5 km) walk through villages, paddy fields and jungle to the Thalkote Wewa (reservoir).
-The terrain is flat and easy walking.
+The day begins with a 3-mile (5 km) walk through villages, paddy fields, and jungle to the Thalkote Wewa (reservoir).
+The terrain is flat and easy to walk.
 Along the way, you will have an opportunity to observe the real way of life of the villagers in this part of the country.
 A typical Sri Lankan lunch will be served in one of the villages.

-Day 6: Full-day cycling tour in the suburbs of Kandy
+Day 6: Cycling Tour in the Suburbs of Kandy

 The town of Ella, located in the central highlands, is a beautiful sleepy mountain village with an ideal cool climate.
 On a clear day, the view from Ella extends to the south coast of Sri Lanka.
 Pleasant walks through tea plantations and to waterfalls are possible.
 Mildly strenuous hiking trails lead to the top of nearby mountains.